Five Ways that Poor Leadership Skills Can Ruin Team Morale

 2. Poor Leadership Skills Can Create Employee Insecurity.

 Some managers mistakenly think by threatening their employees’ job security that they’ll work harder.
-But more often this hurts the overall workplace and team morale.
+But the bottom line is that this hurts the overall workplace and team morale.

-By pushing employees, you creat an anxious sense of security or insecurity.
+By pushing employees, you create an anxious sense of insecurity.
 Eventually, employees will hit a breaking point.
 An entire team pushed and pushed to work hard for a sustained period of time isn’t efficient.

 This is a flawed way of thinking and a sign of poor leadership skills.
-Doing this will just make your employees feel betrayed, depressed, and upset.
+Doing this will just create low employee morale.
+It will make your employees feel betrayed, depressed, and upset.
 Eventually, they’ll start looking for jobs outside the company.

-Your best employees will leave rather than work harder when there’s an atmosphere of instability in the workplace.
+Your top performers will leave rather than work harder when there’s an atmosphere of instability in the workplace.
 Instead, their doubt about their place and value initiates low productivity and a high employee turnover.

 Eventually, the stress overwhelmed her.
-One day, she just through up her hands and left.
+One day, she just threw up her hands and left.
 The big boss ended up having to hire three new people to replace her.

 Things go wrong in the office all the time.
 A new campaign can flop.
 The media may fail to attend a press conference.
 Or a presentation can go horribly awry.
 Some bosses take immediate action by issuing blame and criticism.
-(They often do this feeling fear for their own job.)
+(They often do this feeling fear for their own job, and it’s one of the most common bad leadership traits.)

 But if you have good leadership skills, you’ll know that you are responsible for your team’s actions.
 Ultimately, you are also responsible for what went wrong.
 Strong leadership within a company understands this.
 You have to support your staff members and sometimes take the brunt of complaints or criticism.
 A successful leader will act like a protective sibling.
 On the other hand, toxic leaders often throw people under the bus and pass off blame and problems.